What are HRV Frequency Measurements (LF, HF, LF/HF)

 Heart Rate Variability (HRV) is a term that describes many metrics and analysis techniques, including Time Domain, Frequency Domain, and Non-Linear Analysis.

 Frequency Domain Analysis is a complex analysis technique that shows how much of a signal lies within one or more frequency bands (ranges).
-With regards to Heart Rate Variability, research has identified certain frequency bands that tend to correlate with certain physiological phenomenon, such as Parasympathetic nervous system activity.
+With regard to Heart Rate Variability, research has identified certain frequency bands that tend to correlate with certain physiological phenomena, such as Parasympathetic nervous system activity.
+We use the FFT-based Welch's Periodogram method to transform the time series data into frequency data.

 (Scroll to the bottom to understand the difference between units of measurement)